priikone/aces-looks/README.md

  - Windows: C:\ProgramData\Blackmagic Design\DaVinci Resolve\Support\LUT
  - Linux: /home/resolve/LUT

 *NOTE: The CLFs do not work with current versions of Davinci Resolve.
-The CLF versions of the LMTs require CLF v3 support in the software.*
+The CLF versions of the LMTs require CLF v3 support in the software.
+For the time being use the DCTL versions.*

 ### Installation for OpenColorIO